curology/radiance-ui/docs/transitions/opacityInAnimationStyle.md

 `;

 <CustomFadeInContainer>
-  opacityInAnimationStyle is a shorthand for a fade in animation to be used in the current style code.
+  opacityInAnimationStyle is a snippet for a fade in animation to be used in the current emotion style code.
 </CustomFadeInContainer>
 ```